Effects of Hurricane Katrina in New Orleans: Racial disparities

 Following Katrina, many said that the hurricane had a greater impact on Black and less economically privileged people than it had on predominantly white and wealthier people.
 “The city’s remarkable recovery has, to a troubling degree, left behind the African-Americans who still make up the majority of its population,” according to FiveThirtyEight.
-They based this on statistics showing that Black residents of New Orleans are more likely to be unemployed than when the storm hit, and are also more likely to be living in poverty.
+They based this on statistics showing that Black residents of New Orleans are more likely to be unemployed than when the storm hit, and they are also more likely to be living in poverty.
 Household incomes of Black people have also fallen, and the wage gap between Black and white people has grown.

 About 175,000 Black residents departed New Orleans over the year following the storm, while only 100,000 returned, pushing the African American population to 59%, from 66% previously.
 The biggest impact has been on Black middle-class people, given that most Black professionals are older and more advanced in their careers, and the majority of the affluent and middle class are white.

 These setbacks to the Black population in New Orleans corresponded with a large number of educated white arrivals, contributing to a high rate of business formation in the city.
 These newcomers have had the effect of driving up housing prices, making rent less affordable for the majority of Black residents.